Measures of irrationality for hypersurfaces of large degree: Degree of Irrationality of Projective Hypersurfaces

 be the full pre-image of $X$ in $W$, so that $X^*$ is a (possibly non-reduced) divisor in $W$ of relative degree $d$ over $B$.
 We can write $ X^*= X^\pr + F$, where $F$ is a divisor of relative degree $d - \delta \ge 1$ over $B$.
 Now fix any irreducible component $Y \subseteq F$ that dominates $B$, and view $Y$ as a reduced irreducible variety of dimension $n$.
 Thus $Y$ sits in a diagram

 and we have

-Suppose first that $\mu(Y)$ consists of a single point $p \in X$.
+Put and let $s = \dim S$.
+Suppose first that $s = 0$, ie that $S$ consists of a single point $p \in X$.
 This means that all the lines in the congruence pass through $p$, and hence $f$ must be projection from $p$.
-Therefore we may assume that
+Therefore we may henceforth assume that $s \ge 1$.